Evel Knievel: Soaring Over Snakes And Snake River Canyon

-While this may be debatable to a few people, the many all agree that the most legendary daredevil to have ever lived was born on October 17, 1938 and named Robert Craig Knievel.
-Robert was an American daredevil known to the world as Evil Knievel, known around the world for dazzling his audience by performing death defying motorcycle jumps.
-During his life span he made more than 75 jumps, some amazing successes and some bone cracking failures.
+Evel Knievel was born Robert Craig Knievel on October 17, 1938.
+Robert was an American daredevil known to the world as Evel Knievel, known around the world for dazzling his audience by performing death-defying motorcycle jumps.
+During his life span, he made more than 75 jumps, some amazing successes, and some bone cracking failures.

-Born in Butte Montana, Knievel developed his persona after a night spent in jail with a cell mate named William Knoful, who the officers rightly called Awful Knoful.
-Knievel took some inspiration from his mate’s rhyming nickname and branded himself Evil Knievel, and thereby taking the first step to becoming one of the most prolific daredevils the world had ever seen.
+Born in Butte, Montana, Knievel developed his persona after a night spent in jail with a cellmate named William Knoful, who the officers rightly called Awful Knoful.
+Knievel took some inspiration from his mate’s rhyming nickname and branded himself Evel Knievel, and thereby taking the first step to becoming one of the most prolific daredevils the world had ever seen.

 Like it?
 Share with your friends!